4 Causal inference

 The structure in Equation 4.3 would be appropriate if governance impacts the control variables and both the governance and control variables impact the dependent variable (i.e., the estimated regression coefficients for the governance variables will capture the total effect or the sum of the direct effect and the indirect effect through the controls).”

-Additionally, this discussion does not address possible colliders, which plausibly exist in the setting of Larcker et al. (2007).
+Additionally, Larcker et al. (2007) do not address possible colliders, which plausibly exist in their setting.
 For example, corporate governance plausibly affects firms’ choice of leverage, while performance also plausibly affects leverage.
-If so, “controlling for” leverage might induce associations between governance and performance even absent a causal relation between these variables.15 While there is intuitive appeal to with-and-without-controls approach suggested by Larcker et al. (2007), selecting controls “requires careful thinking about the plausible causal relations between the treatment variables, the outcomes of interest, and the candidate control variables” (Gow et al., 2016, p.
+If so, “controlling for” leverage might induce associations between governance and performance even when there is no causal relation between these variables.15 While there is intuitive appeal to with-and-without-controls approach suggested by Larcker et al. (2007), selecting controls “requires careful thinking about the plausible causal relations between the treatment variables, the outcomes of interest, and the candidate control variables” (Gow et al., 2016, p.
 485).

 4.6 Further reading